whiteblock/gossipsub-testing/README.md

 After [MDR Fix #2](#MDR-Fix-1-for-Phase-2---Outbound-Peer-Queue-Size), the Orchestra’s message interarrival times experienced erratic and high variations.
 Overall, this behavior may have a slight impact on the message time since measurements are only made from initial transmission to complete dissemination.

 - In order to verify the interarrival times, a local test on a PC with 4 cores and 16GB of RAM with 10 nodes and a topology generated with an input degree parameter of 2.
-Graphs 10 and 11 below illustrate these interarrival times and compares the actual message initial transmission time with its expected transmission time during a test.
+Graphs 10 and 11 below illustrate these interarrival times and compare the actual message transmission time with the expected transmission time during a test.
 These graphs show that nodes are blocking at some point in the code.
-It is suggested that further investigation on this behavior is done to diagnose this implementation weakness.
+Further investigation on this behavior is suggested to diagnose this implementation weakness.

 - After initial investigation, the reason for this behavior could not be identified.
 Potential culprits for this may be unexpected behviors caused by gRPC, gossipsub, testing environment, etc. Further testing will need to be conducted in order to get more conclusive evidence for where this issue may be originating from.